 So, the next time a metal detectorist asks you to detect your yard, or asks to detect the park, go ahead and give him a chance to prove that he is beneficial to you instead of immediately thinking we detectorists do more harm than good, because quite the opposite is true, as you can see from the amount of junk finds just 11 detectorists have removed in just a few hunts.

 One season of junk finds by one Metal Detecting Enthusiast

 Detectorists are beneficial to your communities in more ways than one!

 “The true test of a man’s character is what he does when no one is watching.”

 JOIN THE DISCUSSION

 Please discuss this article below!!!
 We want to hear from you.
 Please follow Detecting365 or share this article on Facebook or Twitter.

-Special THANK YOU to all Metal Detecting Forum members who submitted images for the article, it is appreciated.
+Special THANK YOU to all readers who submitted images for the article, it is appreciated.